 Here are their associations with the benefits of using music to learn English with very young learners:

-After sharing the participants’ associations, I briefly explained what research says about the benefits of learning English through music.
+After sharing the participants’ associations, I briefly explained what the research says about the benefits of learning English through music.
 Song selection checklist and activities to engage students and recycle vocabulary came right after the benefits.

 I presented the steps of effective scaffolding, which led me to post the two most important questions in this workshop: